dilshan-mp/SpaceLAB/README.md

 SpaceLAB is a dynamic React web application that utilizes NASA's APIs to provide users with a captivating journey through space.
 Users can seamlessly navigate through captivating imagery sourced from NASA's Mars Rover Photos, Astronomy Picture of the Day, and Earth imagery APIs.

-Built with a strong emphasis on functional components, SpaceSnap offers a user-friendly interface that makes exploring the cosmos a breeze.
+Built with a strong emphasis on functional components, SpaceLAB offers a user-friendly interface that makes exploring the cosmos a breeze.
 Enhancing the experience further is a sleek CSS framework that ensures both style and usability.

-SpaceSnap isn't just about viewing images—it's about embarking on a journey of discovery.
-So, whether you're a space enthusiast or simply curious about the universe, dive into SpaceSnap and let the cosmos unfold before your eyes.
+SpaceLAB isn't just about viewing images—it's about embarking on a journey of discovery.
+So, whether you're a space enthusiast or simply curious about the universe, dive into SpaceLAB and let the cosmos unfold before your eyes.

 ## Technologies